 Each piece of equipment in an industrial or manufacturing system has been selected based on the combination of the system’s overall requirements and the individual piece of equipment’s design specifications.
 Failure to meet those specifications can mean failure of the overall system to achieve its desired performance.
 Testing against those specifications can isolate the problem equipment for attention.

 Whether large or small, virtually all industrial and manufacturing facilities must meet the environmental conditions under which its operation has been permitted by authorities.
-Off-specification operation of a single component may cause excessive waste gases or liquids to enter the environment.
+Off-specification operation of a single component may cause excessive waste gasses or liquids to enter the environment.
 Once discovered, the facility may have to be shut down until it can again meet permitted specifications.
 Finding and correcting the problem is the job of the forensic engineer and environmental consultant.
 At Rimkus, our experts are well versed in the required steps to find and make those corrections.

 Evaluation of Raw Materials and End Products

-We are regularly asked to examine failed equipment such as gas or steam turbines, boilers, pumps and other equipment or products to help determine why the item failed.
-We apply our expertise to ascertain whether the failure is due to a design issue, a manufacturing defect, misapplication or inadequate maintenance.
+We are regularly asked to examine failed equipment such as gas or steam turbines, boilers, pumps, and other equipment or products to help determine why the item failed.
+We apply our expertise to ascertain whether the failure is due to a design issue, a manufacturing defect, misapplication, or inadequate maintenance.
 The goal is to keep the event from recurring and again impacting plant operations.
 Through engineers with extensive experience in all manner of industrial and manufacturing facilities, we supply our clients with the right consulting engineer for each problem.